fadliaditama/fadliaditama/README.md

 - 🔭 I’m currently working on **Pusintek, Kementerian Keuangan**

+- 🚀 I'm develop web applications using Angular Framework and TypeScript for frontend development.

 - 🌱 I’m currently learning **Backend use ExpressJS & MongoDB**

 - 👨‍💻 All of my projects are available at [https://fadliaditama.netlify.app/](https://fadliaditama.netlify.app/)